arkq/bluez-alsa/doc/bluealsa.8.rst

     (minus) character.
 It is not possible to disable SBC and CVSD codecs which are mandatory for A2DP and HFP/HSP respectively.

-    By default BlueALSA enables SBC, AAC (if AAC support is compiled-in), CVSD and mSBC (if mSBC support is compiled-in).
+    By default BlueALSA enables SBC, AAC (if AAC support is compiled-in), CVSD, mSBC (if mSBC support is compiled-in) and LC3-SWB (if LC3-SWB support is compiled-in).
     For the list of supported audio codecs see the "Available BT audio codecs" section of the **bluealsa** command-line help message.